MukheshKumarV/MukheshKumarV/README.md

 I believe in staying updated with the latest trends and best practices in web development.
 I Believe Life is a learning process.
 My current learning goals include:

-- Exploring the Jamstack architecture and modern frontend frameworks.
+- Exploring the backend architecture and modern frontend frameworks.
 - Mastering JavaScript and its application in large-scale projects.